zmalone/chef-web-docs/source/common-use-cases/convert-bash-to-chef.md

 ---
 title: 'Bash &rarr; Chef'
-long_title: 'Convert a bash script to a Chef Recipe'
+long_title: 'Convert a Shell Script to a Chef Recipe'
 order: 2
 description: 'A very common use case with Chef is to take antiquated in-house bash scripts and convert them to idempotent Chef resources.
 This guide will walk you through converting a simple bash script into a robust Chef recipe.'
 keywords: 'bash, bash to chef, chef to bash, convert, chef, opscode'
 ---

-Convert a Shell script to a Chef Recipe
+Convert a Shell Script to a Chef Recipe
 =======================================
 A very common use case with Chef is to take antiquated in-house bash scripts and convert them to idempotent Chef resources.
 This guide will walk you through converting a simple bash script into a robust Chef recipe.